-Relative TSR (1) Percentile Relative TSR Vesting %
+Relative TSR(1) Percentile Relative TSR Vesting %

 25% 25%

 30% 35%

 35% 45%

 40% 55%

 45% 65%

 50% 75%

 55% 100%

 60% 125%

 65% 150%

 70% 175%

 75% 200%

-EBIT CAGR (2) % EBIT CAGR Vesting %
+EBIT CAGR(2) % EBIT CAGR Vesting %

 2% 75%

 4% 100%

 6% 125%

 8% 150%

 10% 175%

 12% 200%

-- (1) Relative TSR is the Company's Total Shareholder Return compared to a peer group consisting of all the companies in the industrial, consumer discretionary and materials sectors of the S&P 500 and S&P 400 (approximately 300 companies).
-Although Leggett is a member of the S&P 500, our market capitalization is significantly below that group's median, so the Committee included the S&P Midcap 400 in the group as well.
-In addition, nearly all of our business units fall into these industry sectors. - (2) EBIT CAGR is the Company's or applicable Segments' compound annual growth rate of Earnings Before Interest and Taxes (EBIT) in the third fiscal year of the performance period compared to the Company's (or applicable Segments') EBIT in the fiscal year immediately preceding the performance period.
-The calculation of EBIT CAGR will include results from businesses acquired during the performance period and will exclude results for any businesses divested during the performance period.
-EBIT CAGR will also exclude (i) results from non-operating branches, (ii) certain currency and hedging-related gains and losses, (iii) gains and losses from asset disposals, (iv) items that are outside the scope of the Company's core, on-going business activities, and (v) with respect to Segments, all amounts relating to corporate allocations.
+- (1) Relative TSR is the Company's Total Shareholder Return compared to a peer group consisting of all the companies in the industrial, materials and consumer discretionary sectors of the S&P 500 and S&P MidCap 400 (approximately 300 companies).
+Although Leggett was a member of the S&P 500 until December 2021, our market capitalization is significantly below that group's median, so the Committee included the S&P MidCap 400 in the group as well.
+In addition, nearly all of our business units fall into these industry sectors. - (2) EBIT CAGR is the Company's or applicable profit centers' compound annual growth rate of Earnings Before Interest and Taxes (EBIT) in the third fiscal year of the performance period compared to the Company's (or applicable profit centers') EBIT in the fiscal year immediately preceding the performance period.
+The calculation of EBIT CAGR includes results from businesses acquired during the performance period and excludes results for any businesses divested during the performance period.
+EBIT CAGR also excludes (i) results from non-operating branches, (ii) certain currency and hedging-related gains and losses, (iii) gains and losses from asset disposals, (iv) items that are outside the scope of the Company's core, on-going business activities, and (v) with respect to profit centers, all amounts relating to corporate allocations.
 EBIT CAGR will be adjusted to eliminate gain, loss or expense, as determined in accordance with standards established under Generally Accepted Accounting Principles, (i) from non-cash impairments; (ii) related to loss contingencies identified in footnotes to the financial statements in the Company's 10-K relating to the fiscal year immediately preceding the performance period; (iii) related to the disposal of a segment of a business; or (iv) related to a change in accounting principle.